gcc-mirror/gcc/gcc/config/i386/sse.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;;
-;; FMA4 floating point multiply/accumulate instructions This includes the
+;; FMA4 floating point multiply/accumulate instructions.
+This
-;; scalar version of the instructions as well as the vector ;;
+;; includes the scalar version of the instructions as well as the ;; vector.
+;;
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;